onera/Cassiopee/Transform/doc/source/Transform.rst

     :type C: 3-tuple of floats
     :param AXIS: revolution axis
     :type AXIS: 3-tuple of floats
+    :param thetaShift: angle (in degrees) to be in [-PI,PI]
+    :type thetaShift: float
     :return: mesh with coordinates in the cylindrical frame
     :rtype: identical to input